 How can this be if they are dyslexic or are suspected of having dyslexia?

 It’s actually very simple.
 Oral vocabulary is not developed through reading print.
 It’s developed through listening.
+Reading experts have consistently noted how reading to children plays a crucial role in developing their vocabulary.

 Parents, you can develop this astounding vocabulary at home.
 You don’t need any special degrees or courses to teach you how to do this.